patrixr/strapi-middleware-cache/docs/getting-started/README.md

 next: /documentation/
 ---

-::: tip
+::: warning
 This plugin is only compatible with Strapi v4.0.0 and above.
+If you are looking for a plugin for Strapi v3.x, please check the [strapi-middleware-cache](https://github.com/patrixr/strapi-middleware-cache/).
 :::